Last Updated: October 23, 2022

 You might even be big-hearted enough to announce events pertinent to the neighborhood next door or to the entire city.

 6. Autumn newsletter ideas might arise from thinking a few minutes about our history as agricultural people.
-Share how a particular product that is abundant in autumn came to be such a staple in your community.
+Share how a particular locally raised vegetable or fruit that is abundant in autumn came to be such a staple in your community.
 Here is where you can get by with sharing recipes, if your neighborhood would appreciate that.

 8. If autumn brings elections to your community, you might want to ask candidates to submit position statements.
 A better option probably is to ask them to answer questions that you consider important to the neighborhood.
 Feel free to ask for information about qualifications and history of previous community or school involvement.